-Today you will be able to explore Stewart Island in your campervan at your own pace.
+Today you will be able to explore Stewart Island in your campervan or hire car at your own pace.
 The island is part of the Rakiura National Park, with its densely forested hills, tiny population, and untouched coastline and golden sandy beaches it is a wonderful place to unwind and enjoy the nature that surrounds you.

 Day 18: The Catlins

 Heading back to civilization your overnight spot tonight will be in the Catlins (1.5-hour drive from Invercargill).
 The tranquillity of this region will blow you away, the untouched stunning bush land and rugged coastline is everywhere you turn.

 Travel to Dunedin today (2-hour drive).
 A city renowned for its Maori and Scottish heritage, spend the afternoon exploring the city at your own pace.
 Suggestions include Visiting NZ’s only castle, Larnach Castle,

 a trip to Cadbury world, (since closed down, sob!) a chocolate lovers delight!
 Or walk up the worlds steepest street!

 On the east coach beaches north of Dunedin lies the Moeraki Boulders, this a must see!
 The huge spherical boulders are scattered along the beach a perfect photo opportunity for that empty photo frame that you have sat at home.
 Stay overnight in Oamaru just 40 minutes away from there is a – penguin colony.
 A sunset each night the Penguins come up onto the beach to rest, so close you could almost touch them!